-Duncan Hunter's wife pleads guilty to conspiring with husband to use campaign funds for personal use
+Duncan Hunter's wife agrees to cooperate with prosecutors, pleads guilty to misusing campaign funds

 She is set be sentenced on September 16 and faces a maximum of five years in jail.

+In a statement on Thursday, Duncan Hunter claimed he and his wife were targeted by the Department of Justice for political reasons.

+"As Margaret's case concludes, she should be left alone," he said.
+"I am the Congressman, this is my campaign and any further attention on this issue should be directed solely to me."

-Duncan Hunter has repeatedly denied wrongdoing, saying the charges were made in error, and Federal Election Commission reports showed he repaid tens of thousands of dollars to his campaign account.
+Duncan Hunter has said the charges were made in error, and Federal Election Commission reports showed he repaid tens of thousands of dollars to his campaign account.

 A former Marine who had combat tours in Iraq and the son of former California GOP Rep. Duncan L. Hunter, the congressman has courted controversy throughout much of his career.